couchbaselabs/couchstore/csdata.md

         sized_buf data;
     }

 `id` contains the document ID, `data` contains the document body data.
-Couchstore does not compress or modify the body data in any way.
+Couchstore does not compress or modify the body data in any way, unless the COMPRESS_DOC_BODIES or DECOMPRESS_DOC_BODIES flags are passed to the read and write functions, then it will check the `content_meta` of the corresponding doc info to see if it should compress or decompress the doc data.

 ### LocalDoc
     struct LocalDoc {